Palace: Prince Philip has infection, will stay in hospital

 Edward said "he's looking forward to getting out, which is the most positive thing, so we keep our fingers crossed."

+Other members of the royal family have continued their official duties during Philip's hospitalization.

-Philip, who retired from public duties in 2017, rarely appears in public.
-During England’s current coronavirus lockdown, Philip, also known as the Duke of Edinburgh, has been staying at Windsor Castle, west of London, with the queen.
+Philip, also known as the Duke of Edinburgh, retired from public duties in 2017 and rarely appears in public.
+During England's current coronavirus lockdown, he and the queen had been staying at Windsor Castle, west of London.

+The queen performed her first face-to-face event of the year on Thursday, when she knighted a royal aide during a private, socially distanced ceremony at Windsor.

-Philip married Elizabeth in 1947 at Westminster Abbey in London, five years before she became queen, and is the longest-serving royal consort in British history.
+Philip, whose 100th birthday is in June, married Elizabeth in 1947 at London's Westminster Abbey five years before she became queen.
+He is the longest-serving royal consort in British history.

+He last stayed in the hospital in December 2019, when he was treated for a "pre-existing condition" and discharged after four nights.